-APBT have found jobs working as police dogs, guard dogs, watchdogs, service dogs, therapy dogs, emotional support dogs, and competing dogs in things like agility, flyball, frisbee, and Bully Breed weight pulling competitions.
+APBT has found jobs working as police dogs, guard dogs, watchdogs, service dogs, therapy dogs, emotional support dogs, and competing dogs in things like agility, flyball, frisbee, and Bully Breed weight pulling competitions.

 The BullyPit – The Best of Both Worlds

 Congratulations if you have gotten one of these fine, athletic dogs.
 If you are thinking about it and just doing some research, you’re doing the right thing.
 You’ve already read about both parents of the breeding pair.
 They are very similar in personality, with the biggest differences being in size.